Quantum Atomic Matter Near Two-Dimensional Materials in Microgravity: Trapped BECs near 2D Materials as Ultrasensitive Force Sensors

 where $M$ is the mass of the Rb atom and $n_{0}(z)$ is the effective BEC density along the $z$ direction (1D ``column" density) as described in \cite{Antezza:2004,Dalfovo:1999}.
 The quantity $R_z \approx 2 \ \mu\mbox{m}$ is the Thomas-Fermi radius of the condensate.

 Figure~\ref{fig:BEC} shows the calculated frequency change as a function of the distance $d$ between the 2D material and the center of the harmonic trap.
-One can take the optimistic viewpoint that the BEC can maintain its structure much closer to the surface (than in previous bulk cases) as suggested in \cite{GrapheneAChips}; in addition, in a microgravity environment the characteristic $R_z$ is expected to be smaller.
-Our most important observations are: (1) At a given distance the frequency change is about an order or magnitude smaller than for bulk samples \cite{Antezza:2004}, as expected for atomically thin configuration.
+One can take the optimistic viewpoint that the BEC can maintain its structure much closer to the surface (than in previous bulk cases) as suggested in \cite{GrapheneAChips}.
+Our most important observations are: (1) At a given distance the frequency change is about an order or magnitude smaller than for bulk samples \cite{Cornell2005}, as expected for atomically thin configuration.
+It is still within the limits of experimental detection.
 (2) The frequency change is very sensitive to the type of material since it reflects the change in 2D polarization properties (in the plot, strain makes graphene more polarizable while MoS$_2$ is a gapped Dirac material and thus less polarizable).

 To conclude, theoretically-predicted frequency changes of BECs near 2D Dirac materials in microgravity show extraordinary sensitivity to material parameters and therefore this set-up can be used as a powerful and ultrasensitive probe of the nature and strength of VDW/CP interactions.